gradle/actions/docs/deprecation-upgrade-guide.md

 ```

 Then replace this with a single call to `setup-gradle` together with separate `run` steps to execute your build.
+The exact syntax depends on whether or not your project is configured with the [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html).

+##### Project uses Gradle wrapper

 ```
 - name: Setup Gradle